-Many are asking the same question.
-“What happened to Sears?”
+What Happened to Sears?There are a lot of people asking the question: “What caused the fall of Sears?”
 What was once known as America’s Department Store endured a major identity crisis.
 The next thing you know, poof!

 Or was it that simple?